michaelrausch/Notes/Cpp/Notes/structs.md

     ...
 }
 ```
-# Struct Alias using `using`
+# Struct Alias

-It is possible to create an alias for any `struct` by using the following format,
+It is possible to create an alias for any `struct` by using the keyword `using` following the format,

 ```C++
 using AliasName = struct {